The White Barn. Northbourne CEP School Coldharbour Lane Northbourne DEAL Kent

 The children will be assigned a key person prior to starting at the setting to ensure that you and your child have an individual member of staff to guide, monitor and support the physical and emotional development of your child and providing them with additional support during the initial transition to the setting.
 This is especially important when children have special or additional educational needs.

 At Snug Bug's we are a small team providing a home from home environment which supports the development of the key carer bond as well as the bond with families.
 We are always available through the online learning journal allowing families to send a message to their child's key carer at any time of the day which the key carer will endeavour to respond to as soon as possible.
-We also use this format to complete daily diaries which are accompanied by lots of photos from the day which provide a lovely way for families to talk to their children about their day with the support of the visual prompts of the photos, an excellent opportunity to support your child's speech development.
+We also use this format to complete daily diaries which are accompanied by lots of photos from the day which provide a lovely way for families to talk to their children about their day with the support of the visual prompts of the photos and videos, an excellent opportunity to support your child's speech development.

 Individual appointments to speak to your key carer can be made at times which are convenient for you, we appreciate that with the time constraints of a busy family life sometimes mean that families are unable to speak to their key carer on a regular basis.
 Our online learning journal provides a direct method to message your child's key carer and families are invited to attend a parent's evening with their key carer twice a year.